Whitehead's point-free geometry: Inclusion-based point-free geometry (mereology)

 A model of G1–G7 is an inclusion space.

-Definition (Gerla and Miranda 2008: Def.
-4.1).
+Definition.
 Given some inclusion space S, an abstractive class is a class G of regions such that S\G is totally ordered by inclusion.
 Moreover, there does not exist a region included in all of the regions included in G.

 Intuitively, an abstractive class defines a geometrical entity whose dimensionality is less than that of the inclusion space.
 For example, if the inclusion space is the Euclidean plane, then the corresponding abstractive classes are points and lines.

-Inclusion-based point-free geometry (henceforth "point-free geometry") is essentially an axiomatization of Simons's (1987: 83) system W. In turn, W formalizes a theory in Whitehead (1919) whose axioms are not made explicit.
+Inclusion-based point-free geometry (henceforth "point-free geometry") is essentially an axiomatization of Simons's system W. In turn, W formalizes a theory of Whitehead whose axioms are not made explicit.
 Point-free geometry is W with this defect repaired.
-Simons (1987) did not repair this defect, instead proposing in a footnote that the reader do so as an exercise.
+Simons did not repair this defect, instead proposing in a footnote that the reader do so as an exercise.
 The primitive relation of W is Proper Part, a strict partial order.
 The theory of Whitehead (1919) has a single primitive binary relation K defined as xKy ↔ y < x.
 Hence K is the converse of Proper Part.
 Simons's WP1 asserts that Proper Part is irreflexive and so corresponds to G1.
 G3 establishes that inclusion, unlike Proper Part, is antisymmetric.

 Point-free geometry is closely related to a dense linear order D, whose axioms are G1-3, G5, and the totality axiom $x \le y \lor y \le x.$ Hence inclusion-based point-free geometry would be a proper extension of D (namely D ∪ {G4, G6, G7}), were it not that the D relation "≤" is a total order.

 Connection theory (mereotopology)

 A different approach was proposed in Whitehead (1929), one inspired by De Laguna (1922).
 Whitehead took as primitive the topological notion of "contact" between two regions, resulting in a primitive "connection relation" between events.
-Connection theory C is a first-order theory that distills the first 12 of the 31 assumptions in chapter 2 of part 4 of Process and Reality into 6 axioms, C1-C6.
-C is a proper fragment of the theories proposed in Clarke (1981), who noted their mereological character.
+Connection theory C is a first-order theory that distills the first 12 of Whitehead's 31 assumptions into 6 axioms, C1-C6.
+C is a proper fragment of the theories proposed by Clarke, who noted their mereological character.
 Theories that, like C, feature both inclusion and topological primitives, are called mereotopologies.

 C has one primitive relation, binary "connection," denoted by the prefixed predicate letter C. That x is included in y can now be defined as x ≤ y ↔ ∀z[Czx→Czy].
 Unlike the case with inclusion spaces, connection theory enables defining "non-tangential" inclusion, a total order that enables the construction of abstractive classes.
 Gerla and Miranda (2008) argue that only thus can mereotopology unambiguously define a point.

-The axioms C1-C6 below are, but for numbering, those of Def.
-3.1 in Gerla and Miranda (2008):